 Are you searching for information on how often the filter on your furnace needs to be replaced?
-Look no further, you’ve found Michael Bonsby Heating & Air Conditioning, a trusted source of furnace information in Maryland and DC.
+Look no further, you’ve found Michael Bonsby HVAC & Plumbing, a trusted source of furnace information in Maryland and DC.

 On average, you should change your furnace filter every 2-3 months.
 You can avoid many costly repairs by simply changing it before it gets too much build up.
 Want to learn how to change your furnace filter?
 Keep reading to find out!